 To compete in evolving markets, life science companies are also increasingly collaborating with players outside the industry to access their unique capabilities.
 For example, Novartis is teaming up with Qualcomm, J&J is partnering with IBM and Biogen, Novartis and AbbVie are collaborating with Google.
 Collaboration both reduces risk for pharma companies and provides faster access to new capabilities vs developing them in-house.

 Finally, collaboration may become more popular simply because smaller companies have more choices when it comes to financing – VC, private equity investment, mezzanine funding, follow-on rounds from current venture investors, IPOs, partnerships with global pharma companies, or even regional commercialization deals.
 With the right asset and a host of financing options, smaller companies suddenly have a lot more say in what type of deal they’ll accept.

-Whatever the deal type, to win the right deals faster, life science companies need a partnering place.
+Whatever the deal type, to win the right deals faster, life science companies need a place to track opportunities.
 Business developers collaborate more effectively when all of their partnering intelligence, including scouting, deals, and alliances, is centralized.
 Inova's software includes best practice workflows and provides support for evaluations, ensuring that opportunities are efficiently, but thoroughly vetted before a decision is made.
 For deals that are successfully signed, partnering places include full alliance management, including tracking obligations triggered by date or milestone.